 I mean, look at these beautiful eggs that my girls lay for our family!
 Even in the frigid below zero temps we've had lately, my hens are busy providing our family with fresh healthy organic eggs!

-(Interesting side note: the lighter egg in this picture is laid by our chicken named Oreo–she’s a black and white Barred Rock and can’t lay a normal-shaped egg to save her life!
+(Interesting side note: the lighter egg in this picture is laid by our chicken named Oreo--she's a black and white Barred Rock and can't lay a normal-shaped egg to save her life!
 All of her eggs come out lopsided and funky-shaped, despite the fact that she eats the same exact food as our other hens.
-Gotta love how all our chickens are unique and have individual personalities!
-If you’ve ever considered having chickens, be sure to check out my post on Suburban Farming–Backyard Chickens!)
+Gotta love how all our chickens are unique and have individual personalities!)

 Whole, Raw Milk/Cream